dlvhdr/gh-dash/README.md

 theme: # optional, see more info below
 pager:
   diff: less # or delta for example
+confirmQuit: false # show prompt on quit or not
 ```

 ### 🗃 Running with a different config file